 In honor of this year’s Veterans Day, we bring you a number of educational resources for in and out of the classroom.

 In the news this week, AHA President Laurel Thatcher Ulrich has won a prestigious award, the Gates Foundation has donated a significant amount to the African American History and Culture Museum, and a Russian historian has been detained for violating “privacy laws” in his research.
 We also link to two articles on the history of healthcare.
 One comes from the History Guys and another from James Mohr, history professor at the University of Oregon.
 Then, peruse images that have been faked, drawn, or added to Flickr.
+There are also a number of other articles on a variety of topics, including: Google Books, open access, the value of a college education, a new Lincoln exhibit, and the National Book Awards.
+Finally, we round this post out with a little fun: creepy songs from the Library of Congress archives.

 In a recent post on the Library of Congress blog, Matt Raymond, the LOC’s director of communications, introduced the newly launched web portal for teachers.
 He notes that this is just the latest step to make materials from the LOC accessible to K-12 teachers.
-Back in 1990 the library sent out CD-ROMs to be used in classrooms, then in 2005 they created the Teaching with Primary Sources Program (TPS), and now in 2009 they’ve produced this portal.

 This Thanksgiving edition of What We’re Reading starts off with a number of useful links to Turkey Day related pages and posts.
 Take a look back to Thanksgiving in the 1700s with the Library of Congress, find out what was served at the first Thanksgiving with the help of a historian at the National History Education Clearinghouse site, and see all of the features the History Channel has to offer for this holiday.
 Then, in non-Thanksgiving news, read about the opening of the Smithsonian’s National Museum of American History, learn the background of President-elect Obama’s economic adviser choice Christian Romer, find out "What's So Special About a Team of Rivals?", and finally, hear about a forum set up to examine misunderstandings in history.

 While the bicentennial of Abraham Lincoln’s birth isn’t until next year, we link to the Library of Congress and Smithsonian, which are already talking about related exhibits and events.
 Also, we point to the Lincoln Bicentennial Commission’s web site and the wealth of Lincoln information available there.
 Then, submit your nominations for the 2008 Cliopatria Awards, check out two election related articles, read up on the Zotero lawsuit, find out why “John Smith” is leaving academia, and hear about incorporating rare books into undergraduate classes.
+Finally, see three articles on history on the internet.